 Cold cure rosin differs from heat-cured concentrates because it relies solely on time and ambient temperature rather than applied heat.
 This gentle process preserves volatile terpenes that might be lost during hot curing methods.
 The nucleation process causes the formation of small crystals within the rosin matrix, creating the characteristic smooth texture associated with cold cure products.

 Producers typically start with high-grade bubble hash or fresh frozen material to create the base rosin before beginning the cold cure process.
 The quality of the starting material directly impacts the final cold cure product's consistency and stability.
-Many producers prefer using plant material that has been properly dried and cured before extraction, as this foundation significantly influences the cold cure outcome every time.

 Cold cure rosin is frequently confused with live rosin, but these terms describe different aspects of concentrate production.
 Live rosin refers to the starting material (fresh frozen cannabis), while cold cure describes the post-processing technique.
 A product can be both live rosin and cold cure rosin if it starts with fresh frozen material and then undergoes cold curing.